skip to main content

 Latest update | June 2026

-• Construction of a swale (shallow trench-line drainage channel) to North Shore Road manhole.
+• Construction of the swale (shallow trench-line drainage channel) to North Shore Road manhole continues.

 Latest project stories